angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 };
 ```

-Of course we should also update our template and add two input fields of type `password`.
+We should also update our template and add two input fields of type `password`.
-The first field is the password a user chose and the second one is the confirmation.
-We also include the `FormError` component directly to show the error messages once e implemented our rules.
-We can have an error displayed for each individual field as well as for the whole group.
+To display errors, we include the `FormError` component for each field as well as for the whole password group:
+Errors can be assigned to individual fields (`pw1`) as well as to the whole group (`password`) as we will see later.

 ```html
 <label>Password